SovnSkyrim/Aldrnari/README.md

 This project started as a collaboration between Althro and I on Tinvaak 2, we went in our own ways when we realised that our goals were different.
 Aldrnari still woudldn't have existed without Althro and Tinvaak 2.

-The art for the list was made by [Crithion/m.vlad](https://mvlad.design/), a fellow Modlist Author (author of [Narsil](https://mvlad.design/narsil/), a VR list), and artist.
+The art for the list was made by [Crithion/m.vlad](https://mvlad.design/), a fellow Modlist Developper (author of [Narsil](https://mvlad.design/narsil/), a VR list), and artist.
 I commissioned him and he did an amazing job!

 # Disclaimer